foxbenjaminfox/vue-async-computed/README.md

         return Vue.http.get('/post/' + this.postId)
           .then(response => response.data.postContent)
       },
-      // Will update whenever the pageType or postId changes
+      // Will update whenever the pageType or postId changes,
-      // but only if the pageType is not 'index' this way the
+      // but only if the pageType is not 'index'.
+This way the
-      // blogPostContent will be refetched when loading the
+      // blogPostContent will be refetched only when loading the
-      // 'details' and 'edit' pages
+      // 'details' and 'edit' pages.
       shouldUpdate () {
         return this.pageType !== 'index'
       }